 What is Copyright?

-- Books, articles, and written content
+- Books, articles, and other written works

 - Music, movies, and videos